 When do I need STT?

-This will all be individual and depend on your external influences such as, how often you train, how intensely you train, how long you sit, how your body responds, and other factors.
-However, your therapist will be able to advice more accurately after the first assessment session and discuss an ideal management pathway for you.
+This depends very much on the individual; you need to take into account variables such as, how often you train, how intensely you train, how long you sit, how your body responds to load and treatment.
+A Soft Tissue Therapist will be able to advise more accurately after the first assessment and discuss an ideal management plan for you.

 What is the benefit of regular STT?

-The frequency of treatment depends on individuals but can relate to how long you have had the issue and how your body responds.
-Regular STT ranges from twice a week to monthly as good protocol.
+Frequency and duration of treatment, depends on the individual but it can relate to how long you have had the issue, how your body responds and the environment that maybe driving the problem.
+Regular STT may vary from once or twice a week to monthly; as good protocol.

 How to book STT

-Your first session will be 60 or 90 minutes long.
-You can contact reception by phone, email or pop into the clinic to inquire, or book.
+Your first session will be 60 mins for assessment and treatment at PSM.
+Subsequent treatments may either be 60mins or 30mins.
+You can contact the Reception at one of our clinics by phone, email or pop in to inquire, or book.